json-schema-org/json-schema-org.github.io/specification-links.md

 **A note on draft naming and numbering:**
 IETF Internet-Drafts (I-Ds) are named with the editor's name and a sequential number which resets with each new editor.
 Meta-schemas are numbered sequentially.
 Additionally, drafts 00-03 used one document for all three current specs.
 Most people find it easier to remember the sequential meta-schema numbers, so those are used throughout the site.

+IETF draft documents do not correspond directly with meta-schema draft numbers, as a new IETF draft may be published to fix bugs in a previous document without changing implementation requirements or moving to a new meta-schema.
+This is because it is not possible to edit drafts once they are published, it is only possible to replace them with a new corrected draft.
 * TOC
 {:toc}